commercetools/commercetools-bundles-starter/packages/platform-extension-static-bundles/docs/index.md

 ## Terraform

 While it is not required to use Terraform to manage the Product Types and Types in your commercetools project, it can certainly help.
 You may initialize Terraform using `yarn terraform:init`.
 This will require manually installing the [commercetools Terraform provider](https://github.com/labd/terraform-provider-commercetools) as well as terraform itself.
 Once initialized, you may run `yarn terraform:plan` and `yarn terraform:apply` to plan and apply any configuration changes.
 Terraform will make use of the same variables in `../config/default.env`, but will also load the env vars from `config/${NODE_ENV}.env`.
-If you wish to not use Terraform, you ***must*** ensure that the Product Types and Types defined in the `../terraform/main.tf` are added to your project and are up to date.
-The product types are also defiend as JSON in the [resourceDefinitions](../resourceDefinitions) directory.
+If you wish to not use Terraform, you ***must*** ensure that the Product Types and Types defined in the [main.tf](terraform/main.tf) are added to your project and are up to date.
+The product types are also defined as JSON in the [resourceDefinitions](../resourceDefinitions) directory.

 ## Configuration